top of page

 Yes, but are the bills always under $1000?

-Unless a scan, broken bone, stent, or a procedure by an on-call doctor is involved, the allowed total cost including provider fees will be under $1000.
+Unless a scan, compound fracture, stent, or a procedure by an on-call doctor is involved, the allowed total cost including provider fees will be under $1000.
 There are likely other rare exceptions that we haven't seen yet.
 Paradoxically, the higher your bill, the greater your savings vs. the commercially billed equivalent.

 Here is a Level 5 ("99285," the highest-acuity code in the ER, often costing five figures!), coming in under $500, though we can't take credit for the cash discount.